-More than one in four U.S. adults has a score below 649, which puts them in a range where it can be tough to get credit.
+More than one in four U.S. adults has a credit score below 649, which puts them in a range where it can be tough to get credit.
 Unfortunately, that can also make it difficult to get

 If you’re one of the millions of Americans with a less-than-perfect credit report and score, what can you do to get affordable car insurance coverage?
 Read on to learn about your options if you have bad credit.

 Whether it’s fair or not, insurance companies in most U.S. states use credit-based insurance scores when setting people's premiums.
 The exceptions are California, Hawaii, and Massachusetts, which have banned insurers from changing rates based on credit.

 If you find yourself with a poor credit history and score, you can still find a car insurance policy.
 The rates may be higher than if you had good credit, but at least you’ll be insured.

 For drivers who have a short commute or operate their car at off-peak times and, in general, don’t accumulate many miles on their car,

 These policies take into consideration when, where, and the number of miles you drive to charge you for your insurance.
 Pay-as-you-drive insurance is more expensive, but if you can minimize your mileage and optimize your driving habits, it could keep the costs reasonable.

 Depending on where you live, there may be options for insurance providers who don’t pull a credit check.
 However, these companies tend to have higher prices overall.
 Since products vary from state to state, you’ll need to do some research to find local options.